dhrumilp15/haystackfs/README.md

 Just a better file manager for discord :)
 Implemented as a discord bot

+Files you upload are *immediately* indexed so that you can search for files as soon as you can.

 ## Commands

 I really like Discord's Slash Commands, so the bot supports older commands (Ex. `!all`) and slash commands (Ex. `/all`)